What are the best strategies for increasing website traffic and sales?

 What Is A Lead Magnet?

-A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email address, or other contact information.
+A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email addresses or other contact information.

-Lead magnets usually offer a piece of digital, downloadable content, such as a free PDF checklist, report, eBook, white-paper, video, 7 Day eCourse etc.
+Lead magnets usually offer a piece of digital, downloadable content, such as a free PDF checklist, Industry Report*. eBook, white-paper, video, 7 Day Course, etc. [ * If you are looking for a report maker that will make your reports stand out, we recommend the Visme Report Marker ]

 Example Lead Magnet from Roux Luxury Travel